Explore the Latest Business Insights

 • Add this to create the App Permission Request XML (<AppPermissionRequests AllowAppOnlyPolicy=”true”>, <AppPermissionRequest Scope=”http://sharepoint/content/tenant” Right=”FullControl” />, </AppPermissionRequests>).

-granting permission for this newly created site
+Granting permission for this newly created site

 (b) Creating this will redirect you to the page shown in the image.
 The highlighted part is the Token ID that you need for the Token Endpoint URL.

-token endpoint url
+Token endpoint url

 (c) Now, you can create the Authorize Endpoint URL and Token Endpoint URL as like the image

-create the authorize endpoint url
+Create the authorize endpoint url

 (d) Now, you have to change all the data that we just got including Authorize Endpoint URL and Token Endpoint URL that you get from the SharePoint platform.
 Save all the changes.